 - Help economic developers use an on-demand reporting tool that quantifies the skill level of the local workforce.

 Under the Work Ready Initiative, men and women can get industry-recognized credentials – a National Career Readiness Certificate – based on their workforce skills.
-The initiative also gives Isle of Wight County access to a large database of occupational profiles, and identifies skills and skill levels needed for businesses that are hiring and training in Hampton.
+The initiative also gives Isle of Wight County access to a large database of occupational profiles, and identifies skills and skill levels needed for businesses that are hiring and training in the community.

 You can learn more about the ACT initiative by contacting Kristi Sutphin, economic development coordinator in the county’s Economic Development Department, at 757-365-6249, by emailing email@example.com, or by visiting the ACT website.